UTME Use of English - 60 Questions

-Read the passage carefully and answer the question that follows.
+COMPREHENSION: Read each passage carefully and answer the questions that follow It.

-A. Politician B. Intruder C. conformist D. Mediator.
+A. ineffectual B. contentious C. logical D. unguarded.